What is the 10 Deserts Project?

 - The first focus for the project is mainly on desert areas within the Northern Territory, Western Australia and the western side of South Australia.

-- DSS has had some engagement with stakeholders in Queensland and eastern South Australia with a view to encouraging their participation in regional and network activities.
+- The IDA has had some engagement with stakeholders in Queensland and eastern South Australia with a view to encouraging their participation in regional and network activities.

 Is this project aimed at locking up land?